keerthivasaa/Blog-App-in-Android-Studio/README.md

 # Nickname and Uses
-  The nickname of this application is VAG
+  The nickname of this application is VAG.
-  VAG  enables you to reach the billions of people that use the Internet.
+  This application enables you to reach the billions of people that use the Internet.
   VAG can help you promote yourself or your business.
   VAG works as a method for attracting an audience because it provides something of value to them before asking for anything in return.